alanng10/InfoTechAdoptWorth/Docue/a.md

 Info tech adopt worth in Class Lang is 894 thousand 013 if C# style all generic, reflection invoke, struct and interface is added to it.

-ClassB is Class Lang that execute certain info is missing in abstract, except that operate tier info is present.
+ClassB is Class Lang that execute certain info is missing in class, except that operate tier info is present.

 Info tech adopt worth in ClassB is 1 billion 392 million 073 thousand.